frontend112/rec-task-2025/notes.md

 need to find what is filterMethod type (type any now)

 select is not controlled input - need to create db with categories -> should contain name for each category as well as polish version to show it

+add option Wszystkie as first element in categories